TheHatedCrew/Posh-FleetDM/README.md

 Version 4.11.0, compatible with FleetDM 4.x.
 Some features may only function with FleetDM 4.11 or newer.

 - New FleetDM Team commands.
-(New and Remove)
+(Get and Remove)

 Version 4.7.1, compatible with FleetDM 4.x.
 Some features may only function with FleetDM 4.7 or newer.